Tyesha Mattis: 2014

 In March 2014, she traveled to Wigan to compete in the English Championships.
-She placed 1st in the all-around.
+She placed first in the all-around.
 However, an injury forced her to take the rest of the 2014 season off from competition.

-Senior career

 2015

 Mattis made her senior debut in 2015 at the English Championships in Loughborough, where she earned a silver medal on the uneven bars, while only competing bars and balance beam.
 At the 2015 British Championships, Mattis won the event titles for both bars and beam (again only competing these two apparatuses) with identical scores of 14.400.

 On 23 April, it was announced by the British Olympic Association that Mattis was to represent Great Britain at the first ever European Games alongside 2012 Olympian Rebecca Tunney and 2014 Commonwealth champion Kelly Simm, although due to a recent operation with Mattis and perpetual injuries with Tunney they were both withdrawn from the competition and replaced by double 2014 Commonwealth bronze medalist Georgina Hockenhull and 2014 World Championships reserve athlete Charlie Fellows (gymnast).

 2022

-In June of 2022 it was announced that Mattis and her younger sister, China, intend to return to international competition representing Jamaica.
+In June 2022 it was announced that Mattis and her younger sister, China, intend to return to international competition representing Jamaica.